jezzsantos/saastack/docs/design-principles/0020-api-framework.md

 ### Declaring APIs

-* We are establishing our own authoring patterns built on top of ASP.NET Minimal API, using MediatR handlers, that make it easier to declare and organize endpoints into groups within subdomains.
+* We are establishing our own authoring patterns built on top of ASP.NET Minimal API, that make it easier to declare and organize endpoints into groups within subdomains.
 * We are then leveraging FluentValidation for request validation.
 * We are integrating standard ASP.NET services like Authentication and Authorization.
-* We are adding additional `IEndpointFilter` (and MediatR `IPipelineBehavior`) to provide the request and responses we desire.
+* We are adding additional `IEndpointFilter` to provide the request and responses we desire.

 The design of Minimal APIs makes developing 10s or 100s of them in a single project quite unwieldy to manage well.